commitBlob/aiengineeringlab/sustainable-ai/ai-use.md

 ## The environmental cost of AI

-AI models run on data centres that consume significant electricity.
-Each token generated requires compute power.
-The relationship is straightforward such as more tokens equals more energy equals higher environmental impact.
+AI models run on data centres that consume significant amounts of electricity, and each token generated requires compute power.
+The relationship is straightforward as more tokens require more energy, which results in a higher environmental impact.

 AI energy consumption is driven by: